martell/ellcc/libecc/src/nghttp2/doc/types.rst

     NGHTTP2_HCAT_REQUEST``.
 If *session* is configured as server side, ``frame->headers.cat`` is either ``NGHTTP2_HCAT_REQUEST``
     containing request headers or ``NGHTTP2_HCAT_HEADERS`` containing
-    trailer headers and never get PUSH_PROMISE in this callback.
+    trailer fields and never get PUSH_PROMISE in this callback.

     For the client applications, ``frame->hd.type`` is either ``NGHTTP2_HEADERS`` or ``NGHTTP2_PUSH_PROMISE``.
 In case of